copy/v86/docs/windows-9x.md

 ## Enabling True Color (32 bpp)

-The default VGA display driver only supports 640x480x8 video mode, to fix this, install **Universal VBE9x Video Display Driver**.
+The default VGA display driver only supports 640x480x4 video mode, to fix this, you can install **Universal VBE9x Video Display Driver** or **VMDisp9x**.

+### Universal VBE9x Video Display Driver

 > [!WARNING]
 > After installing, DOS Mode (and other programs and games that require it) may not work properly.